1 October 2019

 Are you constantly on a diet?
 Do you think about food all the time?
 Have “good” and “bad” foods?
 Maybe you binge in secret or skip lunch to make up for eating too much the night before?
-You may have disordered eating and you are not alone.
+Disordered eating is an unhealthy relationship with food and eating.
+And, if you have it, you are not alone.

-Men and women both face pressure to look a certain way and be an “ideal” size and shape.
-We are all bombarded daily by impossible to live up to images of unrealistically young, thin and attractive women and slim, muscular men.
+Men and women face pressure to look a certain way and be an “ideal” size and shape.
+We are all bombarded by countless images that are impossible to live up to.
+From morning to night, the media feeds us with a diet of unrealistically young, thin and attractive women and slim, muscular men.

 Most people start to diet because they feel dissatisfied with their bodies, even when they are a normal weight.
 A study conducted in the USA on over 4000 women aged 25-45, found 74.5% reported concerns about their weight and shape interfered with their happiness¹.

 It’s not surprising many people can’t achieve their ideal body and end up on a diet – weight gain treadmill.
 Often they become preoccupied with food.
-If this carries on over time, a disrupted and unhealthy eating pattern can develop.
+If this carries on over time, a disrupted and unhealthy eating pattern often develops.

 Many people have lived with disordered eating for years.
 They may use restrictive dieting, skipping meals or binge eating as a way to control their weight.
 People with disordered eating often experience a cycle of yo-yo dieting and frequent weight changes.
 Many eat in an unbalanced way, for instance, avoiding a major food group such as carbs or fat.

 People with disordered eating habits spend a lot of time worrying about their body shape, food and exercise.
 They feel out of control over eating, guilty and ashamed about the amount or types of food they eat.
 They often feel upset when they don’t eat the way they want.
 Many will eat alone and in secret.